Tough Questions And Real Drinks: YES or NO | Isabel Brown

 And that's

-a conversation that people aren't really ready to have, I think, in our country, but we do need to have it because ultimately our primary allegiance always has to be to Christ and to Christ's lawyers.
+a conversation that people aren't really ready to have, I think, in our country.
+But we do need to have it because ultimately, our primary allegiance always has to be to Christ and to Christ's Lord.

 Well, look, you can ask a gazillion different apocalyptic scholars, and almost every one of them will tell you the United States doesn't exist at the end times, more likely than not.